The Need for a NAP

 For more Gerard Casey, check out The Liberty Classroom.
 Also, hear the episode below.

 Penjammin grew up in a labyrinthine cavern.
-Later he ran with the wolves, enjoying life in the sweet scent of his game, until pirates landed and… (see “about” above).
-Get his eletters at penjams.com/subscribe.
+Later he ran with the wolves and lived every moment marinated in the sweet scent of his game, until pirates landed and… (see “About”).
+Get his eletter at penjams.com/subscribe.